HamburgBigJ/Elements/README.md

 # Elements Project by HamburgBigJ

-**Note:** Changes have been made.
-This is not a recreation but a similar project.
+**Note:** Some modifications have been made.
+This is not a direct recreation but a similar project.

 <p align="center">
     <a href="https://www.codefactor.io/repository/github/hamburgbigj/elements/overview/master" alt="CodeFactor Score">